 With this setting disabled, the same Email Address or Phone Number cannot be used more than once to sign in to the same Experience.
 An error will be returned if a participant tries to sign back in with the same Email Address or Phone Number.
 For different experiences, if a player tries to sign in from a different device, a completely new participant account will be created that is not linked to the other ones, even if the same Email Address or Phone Number is used.

 For Seminar Plan users or higher, the following setting applies when your participants share devices at an event, such as a walk-up trade show booth with several tablet devices.
 Or any live event where "community" devices are shared.
 For example, walking up to the front of a town hall meeting and submitting a vote from a series of shared, limited tablet devices.

 Auto-Reset Participant Devices

-Enabling Auto-Reset Participant Devices will automatically reset your Experience after a participant has completed it (e.g. finished a Poll or Trivia Game) or has walked away and enough inactivity has passed.
+Enabling Auto-Reset Participant Devices will automatically reset the Mobile View of the Expereince after a participant has completed it (e.g. finished a Poll or Trivia Game) or has walked away and enough inactivity has passed.

 When this reset occurs, the device's Mobile View will reset to the sign-in page once a participant successfully finishes your Trivia Game or Poll.
 Or in the case they don't finish, after approximately ninety seconds with no activity, the Mobile View will reset.

-This setting is extremely useful when using Crowdpurr for your walk-up trade show booth survey, poll, trivia game or other use-case.
+This setting is extremely useful when using Crowdpurr for your walk-up trade show booth survey, poll, trivia game, or another use case.
 Your booth and event staff don't have to worry about constantly resetting the tablet devices after each participant interacts with your Experience to get them ready for the next participant.
 They can continue to work with visitors while Crowdpurr automatically gets your booth devices ready for the next participant.